Shou/Hipster-ws/README.md

 Something worth noting is that it works along with the "Status title bar" extension.

+Also, you need to change the workspace names manually either through `dconf-editor` with the value `org.gnome.desktop.wm.preferences.workspace-names` or a GNOME Shell extension.

 ## Styling

 It only has two classes,